-This bread here is a simple wheat bread refined with buttermilk, which not only benefits the freshness of the bread but also the flavor.
-The delicate-sour note makes the small but subtle difference.
+Simple wheat bread refined with buttermilk, which keeps the bread longer fresh and benefits the flavor.
+Its delicate-sour note makes the small but subtle difference.

 - 585 g of plain wheat flour